Danila-Pechenev/InstructionAnalysisFramework/README.md

 # Instruction analysis framework
 ## Description [En]
 ### Problem
-During the migration software to processors of the new open RISC-V architecture, the issue of optimizing programs for this architecture is acute.
+Currently, the open source RISC-V Instruction Set Architecture (ISA) is actively developing and gaining popularity.
+In the RISC-V community, the issue of optimizing programs specifically for this architecture is acute.
+In order to plan software migration, compiler developers and specialists optimizing particular sections of machine code in a non-trivial way manually need to understand which packages and utilities in popular GNU/Linux distributions on various platforms use, for example, vector extensions or instructions for speeding up encryption.
+This knowledge would help them understand how the compiler can be improved and in which programs there are sections of machine code that should be optimized manually for the RISC-V architecture.

-It would be useful for compiler developers or specialists optimizing specific sections of machine code in a non-trivial way manually to understand which applications and utilities in popular GNU/Linux distributions on various platforms use, for example, vector extensions or instructions to speed up encryption.
-This knowledge would help to understand how to improve the compiler or in which programs there are sections of machine code that need to be optimized manually for the RISC-V architecture.
+In this context, it is also necessary to understand how the various GNU/Linux distributions are ready to migrate to RISC-V, that is, how the machine code of their packages is optimized and able to perform tasks in an effective manner.

-This is far from the only case when statistical analysis of data on the appearance of various instructions (or groups of instructions) in the machine code of programs would be useful.
+To achieve this, a statistical analysis of the machine code is essential, namely, an analysis of the use of different types of machine instructions in the program code.
+However, the described problems are far from the only cases when such an analysis would be useful.
 Another example is the situation when the compiler developer needs to find out how the generated machine code of programs has changed in general after changes in the compiler.
-This technique, in particular, is used to assess the quality of firmware optimization of embedded systems such as routers and data warehouses.

-In order to quickly find answers to such questions, a framework is being created that automates the collection of data on the use of machine instructions and provides tools for their statistical analysis and visualization.
+This repository provides a framework that will make it much easier to answer such questions.
+On the one hand, it allows one to automate the collection of data on the machine instruction usage on different GNU/Linux distributions and architectures, and on the other hand, it provides a wide range of tools for statistical analysis and visualization of this data.

 ### Getting started
 To start using the capabilities of the framework, you need to